hexojs/hexo-generator-feed/README.md

 - **content_limit_delim** - (optional) If **content_limit** is used to shorten post contents, only cut at the last occurrence of this delimiter before reaching the character limit.
 Not used by default.
 - **order_by** - Feed order-by.
 (Default: -date)
 - **icon** - (optional) Custom feed icon.
 Defaults to a gravatar of email specified in the main config.
+- **autodiscovery** - Add feed [autodiscovery](http://www.rssboard.org/rss-autodiscovery).
+(Default: `true`)
+  * Many themes already offer this feature, so you may also need to adjust the theme's config if you wish to disable it.